 Most employers offer a company health insurance policy after you have worked a certain amount of time with them.
 The amount of coverage differs greatly from company to company.

-Larger or more stable corporations may offer you something as wide as coverage for you, your spouse, and children, which includes hospital treatments and medical cards for clinics, with additional allowances for things such as dental and optometry.
+Larger or more stable corporations may offer a more extensive coverage for you, your spouse, and children, which includes hospital treatments and medical cards for clinics, with additional allowances for things such as dental and optometry.

-Some of the most basic ‘packages’ from companies will be just hospital coverage for you, plus a medical card for clinics, with a limited amount of money you can spend per visit.
+Some of the most basic packages from companies will include only hospital coverage for you, plus a medical card for clinics and a limited amount of money you can spend per visit.

-Let’s say your company medical card allows only RM100 ($25 USD) per visit at clinics and your bill is actually RM120 ($30 USD).
-The extra RM20 ($5 USD) has to come out of your own pocket.
+Suppose your company health card allows only RM100 (US$25) per visit at clinics and your bill adds up to RM120 (US$30).
+The extra RM20 (US$5) has to come out of your own pocket.
 These companies may or may not give you dental and optometry benefits.
 Even if they do, it’s only a small amount per year.

 It is wise to get your own health insurance policy regardless of whether you are covered by your employer or not.
 Nobody likes to think of worst-case scenarios, but it’s better to be well prepared for it if and when it happens.